alpaka-group/llama/docs/pages/mappings.rst

 WARNING: The tree mapping is currently not maintained and we consider deprecation.

-The LLAMA tree mapping is one approach to archieve the goal of mixing different mapping approaches.
+The LLAMA tree mapping is one approach to achieve the goal of mixing different mapping approaches.
 Furthermore, it tries to establish a general mapping description language and mapping definition framework.
 Let's take the example record dimension from the :ref:`dimensions section<label-dimensions>`: